 Tip #1: If you plan a camper trip, make sure the van is running and you have everything you need with you.
 Sounds self-explanatory but because of missing papers (German TÜV) we lost four days.

-We left Germany after buying a second-hand board (BIC egg shape 7.0) in Karlsruhe, continued driving towards Dijon (where the delicious mustard is made).
+To go surfing in North Spain, we left Germany after buying a second-hand board (BIC egg shape 7.0) in Karlsruhe, continued driving towards Dijon (where the delicious mustard is made).
 On the second day, we made our way through France, slept one more night and reached Seignosse, France.
 The surf here was brilliant the first day and made us eager for loads of waves in the next 14 days.

 Tip #2: On a long drive listening to audio books is perfect.
 Time flies by and you don’t get tired easily.